alexchandler100/BerryTreeGame/README.md

 #For the Developer:

-Once a new build is finalized, to push to itch.io via Butler, duplicate the BerryTreeGame folder, remove all hidden git data, and run the command
+Once a new build is finalized, to push to itch.io via Butler, duplicate the BerryTreeGame folder.
+Call the new folder BerryTreeGame_Butler.
+Remove all hidden git data (with the git files, itch.io will tell you that you're trying to upload too many files), and run the command

 ```console
 butler push BerryTreeGame_Butler piman01/berry-tree:win-linux-mac-stable